 !pip install scrapy

 To use a different version of a Python module in the notebook runtime you're working in, specify the version number in the command.

-You must restart the kernel after running a conda or pip command for your new package to be available.
+You must restart the kernel after running a conda or pip command in order for your new package to be available.